raygervais/raygervais.dev/content/posts/2020/02/what-I-use-to-develop/index.md

 - Web Development
 - Open Source :D

 This article was inspired by the ever-persistent question "What do they use?", which [Wes Bos](https://twitter/wesbos) decided to answer in the [Uses.Tech](https://uses.tech/) project.
-I figured, I should add the same to my own site for those interested (in a much more condensed version) and work my site into the listings too.
+I figured, I should add the same to my own site for those interested (in a much more condensed version which can be found [here!](/uses)) and work my site into the listings too.
 We can always use more canadian representation.

 ## Hardware - Generalized